$0 Neurodivergent Homeschooling Hack — A Flexible Roadmap for Wired-Differently Families

 The Neurodivergent Education Crisis (Chapter 1)

-Why the traditional school system systematically fails neurodivergent children — the data, the patterns, and the research that validates what you already know in your gut.
+The data, the patterns, and the research that validates what you already know in your gut — why the traditional system systematically fails neurodivergent children.
 Including the global snapshot: US, UK, Australia, Canada, and New Zealand.
+Because the guilt of pulling your child out is real, and the evidence that you made the right call should be the first thing you read.

 Understanding Your Child's Profile (Chapter 2)

 A practical (not clinical) breakdown of ADHD, autism, dyslexia, twice-exceptional, and PDA profiles — focused on what each neurotype needs from a learning environment, not what a diagnostic manual says.
-Includes the "multi-profile" reality of AuDHD, dyslexia + ADHD, and other common overlaps.
+Includes the "multi-profile" reality of AuDHD, dyslexia + ADHD, and other common overlaps that most single-diagnosis resources ignore entirely.

 The 30-Day Deschooling Transition (Chapter 3)

 The counterintuitive first step: do no academics for 30 days.
-A structured plan for resetting your child's nervous system after the trauma of school — with specific activities, milestones, and guidance on when to gently reintroduce learning.
+Because every parent's instinct is to panic-buy curriculum the week they withdraw — and that's how you end up doing "school-at-home" with a traumatised child who now associates you with worksheets.
+A structured plan for resetting your child's nervous system, with specific activities, milestones, and guidance on when to gently reintroduce learning.

 Designing Daily Rhythms (Chapter 4)

-Energy mapping, loop scheduling, spoon check-ins, and flexible rhythm-based routines that replace the rigid time-blocked schedules that fail every ADHD family.
-Includes sample daily rhythms for different neurotypes and age ranges.
+Because rigid time-blocked schedules are the #1 reason "school-at-home" fails for ADHD families.
+Energy mapping, loop scheduling, spoon check-ins, and flexible rhythm-based routines that replace the colour-coded timetable your child shredded on day one.
+Includes sample daily rhythms matched to different neurotypes and age ranges.

 Sensory-Friendly Learning Environments (Chapter 5)

 A room-by-room sensory audit: lighting, sound, seating, visual clutter, temperature, and proprioceptive input.
+Because fluorescent lights and visual clutter aren't "distractions" — they're neurological stressors that deplete your child's capacity before the first lesson starts.
 Specific product recommendations at multiple price points, from free hacks to purpose-built tools.

 Executive Function Frameworks (Chapter 6)

 Goblin Tools, body doubling, visual timers, the Two-Minute Start rule, and other concrete strategies that help your child (and you) initiate, sustain, and complete tasks without the daily fight.
-These are not motivational tips — they are cognitive prosthetics.
+Because "just try harder" was never the problem — these are cognitive prosthetics for brains that need external scaffolding, not motivation.

 Curriculum Recommendations by Profile (Chapter 7)

-Specific, named programs with honest assessments: Math-U-See, Beast Academy, Teaching Textbooks, Barton Reading, All About Reading, Brave Writer, and more — matched to the neurotype they work best for, with notes on what fails for each profile and why.
+The chapter that prevents the $200 mistake.
+Specific, named programs — Math-U-See, Beast Academy, Teaching Textbooks, Barton Reading, All About Reading, Brave Writer, and more — matched to the neurotype they actually work for, with notes on what fails for each profile and why.
+Because the reading program that transformed your friend's neurotypical child will predictably fail your dyslexic child, and you deserve to know that before you buy it.

 AI Tools for Executive Function and Planning (Chapters 8 + 15)

-How to use Goblin.tools "Magic To-Do" for task breakdown, ChatGPT as a personalized Socratic tutor matched to your child's interests, and other AI workflows that reduce your planning and grading load.
+How to use Goblin.tools "Magic To-Do" for task breakdown, ChatGPT as a personalised Socratic tutor matched to your child's interests, and other AI workflows that reduce your planning and grading load.
+Because your daily planning shouldn't depend on executive function you don't have.
 Two dedicated chapters because this changes everything.

 Documentation and Portfolio Building (Chapter 9)